 We acknowledge that people use different terms to describe their sexual orientation and gender identity.
 Although we use various terms to be as inclusive as possible, we are always learning and improving.
 We have used terms like “gay, bisexual and queer men” for brevity throughout this website.
-However, we acknowledge that this does not capture the many beautifully diverse identities of people who are affected by the blood ban.
-We include cis, trans men, including AFAB, AMAB terms as appropriate.
+However, we acknowledge that this does not capture the many beautiful and diverse identities of people who have been affected by the blood ban.
+We include cis and trans men, including AFAB and AMAB terms as appropriate.
 Unfortunately, language is imperfect and not all people will see themselves reflected in the terms that we use.

 More sexually active gay, bi and other men who have sex with men are now eligible to donate plasma, and whole blood!
-As of September 11th 2022, Canadian Blood Services has changed the rules about donation.
-This change is a big step in the right direction, and will allow some guys in monogamous relationships to be able to donate.
-However, we want to acknowledge that there is still a long road ahead before there are truly equitable donation rules for gay, bi and queer guys.
+As of September 11, 2022, Canadian Blood Services has changed the rules about donation.
+This change is a big step in the right direction and will allow some guys in monogamous relationships to be able to donate.
+However, there is still a long road ahead before there are truly equitable donation rules for gay, bi and queer guys.
 Read more about the rules for donating plasma and blood.

 It can be hard to find the information that you’re looking for when it comes to the rules about donation.
 We are committed to providing practical info on eligibility and what screening looks like for lots of folks – including gay, bi and all men who have sex with men, trans, nonbinary, gender diverse, and intersex folks, and people who use PrEP/PEP.

 Understandably, you may be a bit nervous if you haven’t donated before (or if it’s been a hot minute).
 We’ll walk you through the process and give you some details to help you feel ready and comfortable before going into the Donor Centre.

 Click here to watch newly eligible guys donate plasma.